Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 Enable the route-switcher module

 network load balancer page.
-Expand the target group and make sure the target resources are Healthy
+Expand the target group and check whether its resources are Healthy

 .
 If they are Unhealthy